bogaudio/BogaudioModules/README.md

   - Each channel has a THRU output, which passes the corresponding input through unchanged.
   - On the context (right-click) menu, the display vertical (amplitude) range can be set to extend down to -120dB (the default is -60dB).

+_Polyphony:_ Monophonic, with two exceptions:
+  - If an input is polyphonic, its channels are summed, and the spectra of the summed signal is displayed.
+  - A polyphonic input is copied unchanged (channels intact) to THRU.

 #### ANALYZER-XL

 An eight-channel, 42HP version of ANALYZER, with edge-to-edge-screen type of design.
 Options corresponding to ANALYZER's panel controls are available on the context (right-click) menu.

+_Polyphony:_ Monophonic; if an input is polyphonic, its channels are summed, and the spectra of the summed signal is displayed.

 #### VU

 A stereo signal level visualizer/meter.
 The L channel is sent to both displays if if nothing is patched to R.  Inputs to L and R are copied to the L and R outputs.

+_Polyphony:_ Monophonic; if an input is polyphonic, its channels are summed, and summed value is used to compute the level displayed (independently for the left and right inputs).

 ### <a name="pitch"></a> Polyphony and Pitch CV Utilities